Ricardo Rosselló: Telegram scandal

 On July 17, 2019, an estimated 500,000 people participated in a mass protest in Old San Juan calling for Rosselló to resign as governor.
 Artists such Ricky Martin were present.
 Protests were also held in other cities and countries, including London, Santiago, Montreal, Seattle, New York City, Boston, Orlando, Amsterdam, Barcelona, Madrid, Stockholm, Paris, Slovenia, Norway, and Vienna.

 On July 24, 2019, after previously defending the Governor and refusing to impeach him, the Puerto Rico Legislative Assembly announced that they would immediately begin impeachment proceedings unless Rosselló resigned.
 Later that day he announced that he would resign as governor of Puerto Rico effective 5 pm AST August 2, to be replaced by Justice Secretary Wanda Vázquez Garced until she reportedly declined the position.

 In his last minutes in office, Rosselló nominated Pedro Pierluisi as Secretary of State of Puerto Rico, with the intention of Pierluisi becoming Puerto Rico's next governor.

-The Special Independent Prosecutor's Panel, which investigated the Telegraph scandal, submitted their evidence to the Institute of Forensic Sciences.
-The Institute's detailed analysis concluded that the PDF document purporting to be a transcript of the Telegram chat "is not an original, that it is not a complete document, and that it has been modified."
+In 2020, the Special Independent Prosecutor's Panel appointed a special independent prosecutor to investigate the controversy.
+During the investigation police officers seized several cell phones and laptops that had been used by the alleged members of the chat.
+Analysis of the devices was extremely limited as officers were not granted an official warrant, and as such could not legally require the owners of the devices to share their passwords.
+Despite this, officers were still able to access some information, According to the investigation report, officers were able to determine that several of the devices were involved in the group chat at some point, but were unable to find any specific messages or contents of that chat, suggesting that all messages had been erased.
+The investigation was unable to determine when the chat's contents were deleted, which meant there wasn't enough evidence to charge the device's owners with destruction of evidence.
+During the investigation, the prosecutor received a "pen drive" from Raul Maldonado Nieves, (the son of Roselló's Secretary of the Treasury, Raul Maldonado Gautier.)
+Investigation of this drive found that it too had been tampered with.
+"The result of the evaluation is that this document is a copy of one that was created on January 20, 2019 and modified on July 12, 2019.
+By not delivering the original requested, it is not possible to determine its origin and what the modification made consisted of."
+The FEI's report concluded that all collected documentation of the chat was “not original, edited, and manipulated," but found that there was insufficient evidence to criminally prosecute any party involved and prove their guilt "beyond a reasonable doubt."
+During his governorship, Rosselló was elected to be the president of the Council of State Governments (CSG), apart from being awarded the education policymaker of the year and recognized for outstanding achievements in public health.